AI Use Cases/Manufacturing

 The Problem

 Your vendor management process lives across disconnected systems: purchase orders in SAP S/4HANA, supplier scorecards in spreadsheets, quality data in your MES platform, and delivery performance tracked manually by procurement.
 When a Tier-1 supplier misses a shipment window or a raw material batch fails incoming inspection, your shift supervisors don't know until the production run stalls.
-You're managing 200+ active vendors with incomplete visibility into their performance against ISO 9001:2015 requirements, lead time consistency, defect PPM trends, and compliance certifications.
-Your procurement team spends 15+ hours weekly reconciling data across systems instead of driving strategic supplier relationships.
+You're managing hundreds of active vendors with incomplete visibility into their performance against ISO 9001:2015 requirements, lead time consistency, defect PPM trends, and compliance certifications.
+Your procurement team spends hours every week reconciling data across systems instead of driving strategic supplier relationships.

 Revenue & Operational Impact

 This fragmentation costs you directly.
-Last quarter, three unplanned supply interruptions created 48 hours of downtime across your primary assembly line, hitting OEE by 12 points and pushing COGS per unit up 8%.
-Quality escapes tied to supplier defects cost your customer service team 120 labor hours in root cause analysis and corrective action.
-Your materials waste sits at 11.2% - above your 8% target - because you're unable to correlate scrap patterns with specific vendor batches in real time.
+Run the tape on a bad quarter: a handful of unplanned supply interruptions stall the primary assembly line for shifts at a time, OEE takes the hit, and COGS per unit creeps up while nobody can say which supplier caused it.
+Quality escapes tied to supplier defects burn your team's hours in root cause analysis and corrective action.
+Materials waste sits above target because you're unable to correlate scrap patterns with specific vendor batches in real time.

 Why Generic Tools Fail